 With a fully equipped studio at their disposal, students can decide how they want to present their work: letterpress, silkscreen, textile arts, painting or photography, for example.
 We build in time for exploration, contemplation and individual study as well as collaboration on group projects such as the Peace Table Project which opened in the gallery in September.

-When they return from their research and observations in the community, they will have the studio materials at their disposal and they can decide how they want to present their work: letterpress, silkscreen, music, photovoice, projection or watercolour.
-They will spend the year, unhurried, with time for both contemplation and collaboration working toward a goal of exhibiting/presenting their work at the end.
 Our neighbourhood has a history of artists working out of the margins, in the disused warehouses and dilapidated shops to create, critique and connect to what they saw going on around them.
 They were optimistic, found community and in many ways spurred on change in the area.
-We hope to honour this tradition and encourage the power of “telling” a story through art.
+The Lyceum curriculum is rooted in this spirit of enquiry and innovation.

 A Survey of The Arts Curriculum This Year